 Chocolate Gingerbread Cookies

-This post contains links to affiliate websites and we receive a small commission for any purchases made using these links.
-As always, we appreciate your support!
+This post contains affiliate links and we make a small commission for purchases made using these links.

 Chocolate cookies stacked up on a white tray.